emirizatrashid/emirizatrashid.github.io/_publications/2015-10-01-paper-title-number-3.md

 ---
-title: "Does Increasing Turnouts Lead to the 'Green Wave'"
+title: "Does Increasing Turnouts Lead to the Green Wave"
 collection: publications
 permalink: /publication/turnouts-green-wave
 excerpt: 'This paper studies the effect of turnout on religious and ethnic voting by using rainfall variation in turnout.'